inikulin/parse5/docs/05_api_reference.md

 <a name="TreeAdapter.insertTextBefore"></a>
 ### TreeAdapter.insertTextBefore(parentNode, text, referenceNode)
-Inserts text into node before the referenced child node.
-If node before the referenced child node is the text node then provided text will be appended to the text node content.
-Otherwise, inserts new text node with the given text before the referenced child node.
+Inserts text into a sibling node that goes before the reference node.
+If this sibling node is the text node, the provided text will be appended to the text node content.
+Otherwise, inserts a new sibling text node with the given text before the reference node.

 **Kind**: static method of <code>[TreeAdapter](#TreeAdapter)</code>
 **See**: [default implementation.](https://github.com/inikulin/parse5/blob/tree-adapter-docs-rev/lib/tree_adapters/default.js#L249)